 - A portfolio that starts with $100, earns an average of 6% per year, and distributes 5% per year should be able to maintain this, all else equal, in perpetuity.

-Implicit in predicting the outcome for each of the examples above are three key variables: the size of the distribution, the frequency of the distribution, and the return objective of the portfolio.
+There are three key variables in predicting the outcome of distributions: the size of the distribution, the frequency of the distribution, and the return objective of the portfolio.

 Size of the Distribution